 Specific events may result in specific DCC behaviour, for example SMI update by the DCC.
 See Section 7.5.6.8 of the BAD for a list of DCC Alerts and the relevant process areas.

 Device Alerts are generated by Devices in response to specific events.
 They are unsolicited, which means that are not generated in response to a Service Request.
-They are sent to the DCC, which DCC forwards to Users (Suppliers or Electricity Distributors).
+In the case of SMETS2+ Devices, they are sent to the DCC, which DCC forwards to Users (Suppliers or Electricity Distributors).
+In the case of SMETS1 Devices, where the DCC receives a SMETS1 Alert or S1SP Alert (or a SMETS1 Response) from a SMETS1 Service Provider the DCC Countersigns the communication and sends it to the relevant User.

 This process area describes the Alerts that Users can receive.
 In the context of Devices Alerts, it describes how Users can configure their receipt by enabling or disabling them.